autero1/action-terragrunt/README.md

 Because of [deprecation in the GitHub Actions environment](https://github.blog/changelog/2020-10-01-github-actions-deprecating-set-env-and-add-path-commands/), versions lower than v1.0.0 will no longer work properly.

+## Special Notice

+From version `v3.0.0`, the inputs and outputs are changed to dash-separated version (`terragrunt-version`, `terragrunt-version-file`, `terragrunt-path`).

+This convention aligns with the YAML style guide and is more prevalent in the GitHub Actions community and documentation.

 ## Usage

 The next example step will install Terragrunt 0.55.2.